Plan your trip

 Bardon Mill – good walks and refreshments in a small café or the pub.
 The village is also home to Errington Reay pottery.

 Haltwhistle – need to link in to the AD122 bus service which runs from Hexham and Haltwhistle stations to the Roman Wall.
-The brand new (opening 2017) landscape discovery centre The Sill is not far away.
+The landscape discovery centre, The Sill, is not far away.
 Haltwhistle has the most number of Bastles (fortified houses) due to its location in the Border wars.

 Brampton – This is where Thomas Edmondson first invited the card ticket.
 Again, a lot to explore from Brampton, Talkin Tarn (a Cumbrian lake) can be walked to from the station.